Please read this page about taking my exams!

 - Only kernel mode can access hardware.

 - Kernel-mode drivers are developed as kernel modules so they can access the hardware.
-But this has problems:
+They are dynamically loaded into the kernel as needed.
+Pros and cons:

-- Kernel modules must be written in the language that the kernel supports (usually C)
+- Con: Kernel modules must be written in the language that the kernel supports (usually C)

-- Doing things wrong in kernel mode will crash the entire system
+- Con: Doing things wrong in kernel mode will crash the entire system

-- Debugging kernel modules is possible, but tricky
+- Con: Debugging kernel modules is possible, but much more difficult than simply firing up

-- Distributing kernel modules requires blessings from OS manufacturers (MS, Apple)
+gdb - Con: Distributing kernel modules requires blessings from OS manufacturers (MS, Apple), and must be installed by a system administrator (computer owner)

 - User-mode drivers work like this:

-- There is a kernel module which acts as an arbiter and allows hardware access indirectly.
+- There is a kernel module (the “driver framework”, e.g. libusb, DriverKit) which acts as an arbiter and allows hardware access indirectly.
+It is there to talk to the hardware and to shuttle data between the user-mode driver and other processes.

 - Makes a syscall to the kernel module